Richmond suburb profile

 Richmond rental market trends

-The rental market in Richmond has experienced moderate growth, with house rents increasing by 6.2% over the past year to $850 per week, while unit rents have risen 4.5% to $575 per week.
-Richmond continues to attract renters and investors alike, thanks to its vibrant community, excellent amenities, and proximity to Melbourne's CBD.
+The rental market in Richmond has shown stability, with house rents remaining unchanged over the past year at $850 per week, while unit rents have experienced a modest increase of 3.8% to $595 per week.
+Richmond continues to be an attractive suburb for renters, offering a vibrant lifestyle with its proximity to Melbourne's CBD and a variety of amenities.

 Suburbs near Richmond